2018ik/2018ik.github.io/_wiki/one_accord.markdown

 ## Tabernacle

 The entire tribe served the tabernacle, and it was honor to serve.
 This was not just to get things done, but to participate in God's work.
 To serve in any capacity is a mercy.

-## Harmony

-In a symphony there are many instruments, and all must tune to the correct temperament so that when they play, everything will be in harmony.
-Likewise, we all must be attuned to the same mind and to the same opinion (1 Cor 1).

-The matter of the one accord is not a one-time thing, we all must constantly be re-tuned.
-We must allow the Lord to adjust and calibrate us.